Sonic Spinball: Release

-Morawiec believed that the game would face "acceptance challenges" from both fans and the gaming media, as Sonic the Hedgehog Pinball strayed away from the traditional platforming genre.
+Morawiec believe the game would face "acceptance challenges" from both fans and the gaming media, as it strayed away from the traditional platforming genre.
 After returning to the United States from Europe, Morawiec was surprised to find that the game had sold well, and was pleased that it benefited from the franchise's popularity.
 Nonetheless, he regretted that the team had lacked time to "polish" the game.

 After the Game Gear game Sonic Drift received poor reviews in Japan, Sega released an 8-bit port of Sonic Spinball for the Game Gear in its place worldwide in late 1994.
-It was also released for the Master System in Brazil and Europe in 1995.
+It was also released for the Master System in Brazil and Europe in January 1995.
 The 8-bit version is mostly identical to the Genesis game, with downgraded visuals and different, more platforming-oriented bonus stages.
 The Master System version was released near the end of the console's lifetime and did not sell well, and became a valuable collector's item.

 Sonic Spinball has been rereleased on 11 different platforms.
 The Genesis version of the game has been rereleased on the Sonic Mega Collection compilation for the GameCube, PlayStation 2, Xbox and Microsoft Windows, Sonic's Ultimate Genesis Collection for the Xbox 360 and PlayStation 3, and multiple iterations of the Sega Smash Pack series of compilations, including a port to Game Boy Advance.
 The Game Gear version appears as an unlockable game in Sonic Adventure DX: Director's Cut for the GameCube and Windows, as well as Sonic Gems Collection for the GameCube and PlayStation 2.
-The game was intended to be included in the Sonic Classic Collection for the Nintendo DS, but was cut for unspecified reasons.
+The game was intended to be included in the Sonic Classic Collection for the Nintendo DS, but was cut for unknown reasons.
 The Genesis version was released on the Wii's Virtual Console on March 12, 2007, in North America and April 5, 2007, in Europe.
 An emulated form of the game was also made available for iOS devices via Apple's App Store in 2010, but was later removed along with other Sega games in 2015.
-It was released on Steam in 2010 and Nintendo Switch Online in 2022.
+It was released on Steam in 2010 and on the Nintendo Classics service in 2022.